List of Smallville characters: Jor-El

-Terence Stamp has voiced the disembodied spirit of Jor-El, Clark's biological father, in nineteen episodes from season two through season nine.
+Terence Stamp voiced the disembodied spirit of Jor-El, Clark's biological father, in nineteen episodes from season two through season nine.
 Jor-El first appears to Clark as a voice emanating from the spaceship that brought Clark to Earth, informing him it is time to leave Smallville and fulfill his destiny.
-In season three's "Relic", it is revealed Jor-El came to Smallville as a "rite of passage" by his own father.
+In season three's "Relic", it is revealed that Jor-El came to Smallville as a "rite of passage" by his own father.
 It is deduced by Clark that Jor-El chose the Kent family to be Clark's adoptive family after having a positive experience with Jonathan's father.
 In the season three finale, Jor-El tricks Clark into leaving Smallville.
 Jor-El returns Clark three months later, reprogrammed as "Kal-El" to seek out the three stones of knowledge so he can fulfill his destiny, but Clark regains his memories and stops looking for the three stones.

 Eventually, Clark is forced to find all three stones, which results in the creation of the Fortress of Solitude in the season five premiere.
-There, Jor-El informs Clark he needs to begin his training to complete his destiny, but Clark interrupts the training to go back to Smallville, which forces Jor-El to strip Clark of his powers.
+There, Jor-El informs Clark he needs to begin his training in order to complete his destiny, but Clark interrupts the training to go back to Smallville, which forces Jor-El to strip Clark of his powers.
 When Clark is killed in his mortal body in season five's "Hidden", Jor-El resurrects Clark with his powers; as a result, Jonathan's life is traded for Clark's in the episode "Reckoning".
 Clark's consistent disobedience forces Jor-El to imprison his son in a block of ice in the season seven episode "Blue", but after learning a clone of Clark has returned to Smallville in "Persona", Jor-El frees his son so he can take care of the creature.
 When Clark thinks a world without him would be better, Jor-El sends Clark to an alternate reality to show him the world would be worse if he did not exist in it.
 By the start of season nine, Jor-El begins fully training Clark for his ultimate destiny.
 As part of that training, Jor-El informs Clark he needs to tune his Kryptonian intuition.
 To do so, Jor-El gives Clark the ability to read people's thoughts, only to take it away at an important moment and force Clark to apply what he has learned about human behavior.
 A clone of Jor-El is released on Earth in the episode "Kandor", but he is murdered before he can fully reunite with Clark and is only able to share a single moment with his son before dying.